What is a Municipal Fire Fighting and Prevention Supervisor?

 Municipal Fire Fighting and Prevention Supervisors who work in California, New Jersey, or New York, make the highest salaries.

-How much do Municipal Fire Fighting and Prevention Supervisors make in different U.S. states?
+How much do Municipal Fire Fighting and Prevention Supervisors make in each U.S. state?

 |State||Annual Mean Salary|

-What Tools & Technology do Municipal Fire Fighting and Prevention Supervisors Use?
+What Tools do Municipal Fire Fighting and Prevention Supervisors Use?

 - Microsoft Excel